 The project management life cycle is really just a highfalutin way of describing the life of a project.
 It’s how projects happen; how the phases of a project conduct a team from brief through to delivery.
 Every project has a start and end; it’s born, matures and then “dies” when the project lifecycle is complete.

-The PMI (Project Management Institute) took what’s really common sense and called it the project management life cycle.
+The PMI took what’s really common sense and called it the project management life cycle.
 The PMI methodology is the de facto standard for project delivery which you can find in their fascinating 589 paged 5th edition Project Management Book of Knowledge (PMBOK).
 That’s a really long, and to be honest, a deathly boring read, so here’s a condensed version of the project management life cycle which contains all the important takeaways.

 The project management life cycle describes the high-level process of delivering a project and the steps you take to make things happen.
 And while the project management life cycle might not sound that interesting, it is important because the project management life cycle is what we as project managers lead and facilitate.

 The crux of any project life is the same: defining a project’s objectives, creating a project plan to meet the objectives, and then making stuff happen to accomplish it.
-Different project managers or agencies may use slightly different terms to describe the project management life cycle phases, but fundamentally, they’re pretty much the same.
+Different project managers or agencies may use slightly different terms to describe the project management life cycle phases in various projects, but fundamentally, they’re pretty much the same.

-A project life always has to start somewhere, and the problem that needs fixing needs to be defined (initiating).
+The life cycle of a project always has to start somewhere: the problem that needs fixing needs to be defined (in PMBOK, this is focused in the Initiating phase of a project).
 A solution to fixing that problem and an approach to doing it then has to be created (Planning).
 That plan has to then be put into action (Executing) while being tracked to make sure it does what it’s supposed to (Monitoring & Controlling).
 The project is then deployed, performance is evaluated and the project is then over (Closing).